Politics of the United Kingdom: Electoral systems

-Electoral reform for parliamentary elections has been proposed many times.
-Calls for reforms to the first-past-the-post electoral system comes from the significant disproportionate representation that emerges with elections, diminishing the idea of fair elections, also resulting in candidates winning a constituency vote without the majority vote.
-Leaving smaller parties without representation in Parliament.
-The plurality rule (first-past-the-post) voting system states that candidates do not require the majority vote (of 50% + 1), but only more votes than any other candidate which gives leading parties the advantage while heavily discriminating against smaller parties who may rely on dispersed national support.
+Electoral Reform

+Elections and political parties in the United Kingdom are affected by Duverger's law, the political science principle that states that plurality voting systems, such as first-past-the-post, tend to lead to the development of two-party systems, although smaller parties have held a significant number of seat in parliament, though less than the two major parties.
+This has led to a belief that the system discriminates against smaller parties in national elections.
+This has led to a number of government governing with majorities despite 30–40% vote shares, with only two hung parliaments (parliaments without a majority) since World War II.
+No single party has won a majority of the popular vote since the Third National Government of Stanley Baldwin in 1935.
+On two occasions since World War II – 1951 and February 1974 – a party that came in second in the popular vote came out with the largest number of seats.

+Because of this electoral reform for parliamentary elections has been proposed a number of times.
 The Jenkins Commission report in October 1998 suggested implementing the Alternative Vote Top-up (also called alternative vote plus or AV+) in parliamentary elections.
 Under this proposal, most MPs would be directly elected from constituencies by the alternative vote, with a number of additional members elected from "top-up lists."
 However, no action was taken by the Labour government at the time.
 There are several groups in the UK campaigning for electoral reform, including the Electoral Reform Society, Make Votes Count Coalition, and Fairshare.
-The boundary commission for England has also suggested in its 2023 boundary review that constituency lines should be redrawn to allow constituencies to have a similar number of residents.

-The 2010 general election resulted in a hung parliament (no single party was able to command a majority in the House of Commons).
-This was only the second general election since World War II to return a hung parliament, the first being the February 1974 election.
-The Conservatives gained the most seats (ending 13 years of Labour government) and the largest percentage of the popular vote but fell 20 seats short of a majority.

 The Conservatives and Liberal Democrats entered into a new coalition government, headed by David Cameron.
-Under the terms of the coalition agreement, the government committed itself to holding a referendum in May 2011 on whether to change parliamentary elections from first-past-the-post to AV.
+Under the terms of the coalition agreement, the government committed itself to holding a referendum in May 2011 on whether to change parliamentary elections from first-past-the-post to alternative vote.
 Electoral reform was a major priority for the Liberal Democrats, who favour proportional representation but were able to negotiate only a referendum on AV (the alternative vote system is not a form of proportional representation) with the Conservatives.
 The coalition partners campaigned on opposite sides, with the Liberal Democrats supporting AV and the Conservatives opposing it.
 The referendum resulted in the Conservatives' favour, and the first-past-the-post system was maintained.